AlexandruContAC/STD-RACING/README.md

 See [documentation](https://cognipilot.org/).

-USE ./deploy.sh (ScanLine20fps/ScanLine/deploy.sh) to deploy the python code to NAV-Q-PLUS.
-Run the python script when SSH-ed into NAV-Q-PLUS with: python3 main.py (Deprecated)The script also compiles the necessary files.
+./deploy.sh from scanline to push the code to the nav q plus in nxp directory : when connected to jtag : west build -b mr_canhubk3 & west flash to flash the canhub

 !!Modify deploy.sh with the correct hostname/ip address.